French Language

 Elle m'a écrit.

-(1) In English, an indirect object can be animate or inanimate.
-In French, it can only be an animate noun: person or animal.
-When you have an indirect object that's not a person or animal in English, the French equivalent is the adverbial pronoun y.
-So "pay attention to him" would be fais attention à lui, but "pay attention to it" (e.g., the program, my explanation) would be fais-y attention - learn more.
+In English, an indirect object can be animate or inanimate.
+This is also true in French; however, an indirect object pronoun can replace the indirect object only when it is an animate noun: person or animal.
+When you have an indirect object that's not a person or animal, it can only be replaced with the adverbial pronoun y.
+So, "pay attention to him" would be fais attention à lui, but "pay attention to it" (e.g., the program, my explanation) would be fais-y attention.

 He's talking to me = Il me parle, not "Il parle à moi"